walkingriver/walkingriver.github.io/_posts/2021-12-03-watch-your-writing.md

 - ✅ There were a lot of bugs in the last release.
 - ✅ There were many bugs in the last release.

+## Awhile/A while
+I admit to being guilty of this one myself. `A while` refers to an indefinite amount of time. `Awhile` is an adverb, and will usually appear next to a verb.
+Also, though some people do it, Examples `awhile` after a preposition.

+Examples:
+- ❌ The code took awhile to build.
+- ✅ The code took a while to build.
+We should discuss our build process for awhile.
+- ✅ We should discuss our build process awhile.
 ## Cancelled/Canceled
 Though technically either form is correct, in most of the English-speaking world, the proper spelling is `canceled`.
 In reality, it does not matter which one you use; the former spelling (cancelled) is becoming more common.
 My advice is to pick one and be consistent.

+## Imply/Infer
+If you expect your reader to derive some meaning from your statement, you are implying.
+Your reader is inferring.
+Try not to reverse them.

+Examples:
+- ❌ What are you inferring with that statement?
+- ✅ What are you implying with that statement?
 ## Irregardless
 Again, there is no such word.
 There are two words you may wish to use instead: `regardless` or `irrespective`.